 Therefore, we obtained three-dimensional (4) and fifteen-dimensional (5) models each describing the system of equations with delay (3).
 These models are the systems of non-linear differential equations, so in general the study of steady-state regimes can be carried out only by using numerical methods and algorithms.
-The methodology of such studies is described in detail in [6].
+The methodology of such studies is described in detail in [5].

-Maps of Dynamical regimes
+3. Maps of dynamical regimes

-A very clear picture of the dynamical system behavior can give us a map of dynamical regimes.
-It is a diagram on the plane, where two parameters are plotted on axes and the boundaries of different dynamical regimes areas are shown.
-The construction of dynamical regimes maps is based on analysis and processing of spectrum of Lyapunov characteristic exponents [6, 14].
-Where necessary, for more accurate determination of steady-state regime of the system, we study other characteristics of attractors: Poincare sections and maps, Fourier spectrums, phase portraits and distributions of the invariant measure.
+For general analysis of nonlinear dynamical behaviour the maps of dynamical regimes are constructed.
+Such maps provide a crucial information about the type of steady-state regime of the system depending on its parameters.
+The construction of dynamical regimes maps is based on analysis and processing of spectrum of Lyapunov characteristic exponents [2,5].
+Where necessary, for more accurate determination of steady-state regime of the system, we study other characteristics of attractors: phase portraits, Poincare sections and maps, Fourier spectrums and distributions of the invariant measure.